hanwendong1/VirtualGaming/content/3-Insider.md

 3. Roles are assigned randomly: 1 Master, 1 Insider, rest are Commons, but only the Master and the Insider know the secret word

 #### GAMEPLAY
 The game begins with a five-minute timer starting its countdown.
 The Master and the Insider are given the secret word.
 Ask the Master who knows the current theme questions!
-He/she can only answer "Yes", "No" or "I don't know".
+He/she can only answer "Yes", "No", or "I don't know".

 {% capture text %}
 "Is it an animal?" - "No"